The “energy revolution” has electric vehicle (EV) charging station installers working overtime.

 When an EV owner needs an installer in their area, it’s hard to know where to find one, who is qualified and if the install price is reasonable.

-To start the process, visit Qmerit’s EV website and fill out some basic information.
-Qmerit then sends an EV Home Readiness Survey to your smartphone so you can take pictures of your desired charger location and answer a series of questions.
+To start the process, visit Qmerit’s website and fill out an EV Home Readiness Survey.
+You’ll answer a series of questions and submit pictures of your electrical panel and desired charger location.
 This eliminates the need for you to answer the same questions from multiple contractors.
-In many cases, the survey results allow installers to provide a quote without visiting the home.
+The survey results usually allow us to provide an upfront pricing estimate without having to visit the home.

-In addition, Qmerit uses the power of artificial intelligence (AI) to continuously score installers based on their responsiveness, reliability, certifications, customer satisfaction and job performance so only the highest performing installers receive quote requests.
+In addition, Qmerit uses the power of artificial intelligence (AI) to continuously score installers based on their responsiveness, reliability, certifications, customer satisfaction and job performance—and installations are assigned to only the highest performing electricians.

 EV manufacturers that use Qmerit’s installers include Chevrolet, BMW, Jaguar, Land Rover and MINI.
 EV charging station manufacturers that work with Qmerit include ChargePoint, Electrify America, Enel X and Flo.
 These companies understand the importance of finding trustworthy and reliable charging station installers – and trust in Qmerit’s unique installer scoring algorithm.